 Travellers, be they on business or for pleasure, will find the sub continent a fascinating although an often tiring place to visit.
 We believe crime levels are significantly lower compared to Latin America although the risk from road traffic accidents is greater, driving in India has to be seen to be believed at times.
 Myanmar (Burma) has really opened up to both business and tourism although many areas outside the central belt are still off limits due to regional conflicts.
 Aung San Suu Kyri NLD party won the November 2015 election and the country first democratically elected government was sworn in at the end of March 2016.
 The Rakhine province has seen significant unrest and at the beginning of September 2017 over 100,000 Rohingya muslims are reported to have fled to Bangladesh in response to attacks by the Burmese army.
 As of January 2018 the situation has stabilised and some are returning from Banglades.
 The standard of food hygiene is poor.
 However its a highly rewarding country to visit and our favourite in SE Asia.

 Both India & Sri Lanka are experiencing a significant rise in cases of Dengue Fever, caused by day biting mosquitos.
 Cases in late 2017/early 2018 are up by a factor of 10 compared to previous years.

 Nepal experienced a very powerful earthquake on 26 April 2015 which killed over 5,000 and has caused extensive damage in the Kathamndu & Pohkara areas, the country will take years to fully recover.
-The monsoon rains of August 2017 have caused extensive flooding.
+The monsoon rains of August 2017 also caused extensive flooding.

 Political tensions between India and China are slightly elevated due to a border on shared northern boundary.